-Now, that jumbled, try-hard, not-sure-where-to-start introduction reveals a classic symptom of why we’re here.
-Typically, we dudes have a hellacious time confronting our role in sexism.
-We defensively backpedal all over ourselves, mewling like this is the sort of conversation that only happens among overly sensitive types worthy of oh-so-manly mockery, or mistakenly write off “sexism” as something bigger than all of us—I, personally, am not the one refusing to pay women equally, after all!—when it’s actually all around us in not only obvious ways (like unequal pay), but in tougher-to-spot, more insidious ways, too.
+Now, that jumbled, try-hard, not-sure-where-to-start introduction reveals a classic symptom of what brought us here in the first place.
+We dudes tend to have a hellacious time confronting our role in sexism.
+We defensively backpedal, complain, and brush the whole subject off as something bigger than all of us—I, personally, am not the one refusing to pay women equally, after all!—when it’s actually all around us in not only obvious ways (like unequal pay), but in tougher-to-spot, more insidious ways, too.

-First off, let me assure you that this isn’t about assuming that teenage boys have done something wrong.
+Before we really get things started, let me assure you that this isn’t about assuming that teenage boys have done something wrong.
 It doesn’t do anybody any favors to generalize negatively when we’re trying to honestly and openly deal with the forces that keep boys/men and girls/women in unnecessary conflict.
 But it’s time for us guys to stop acting like we’ve got no personal responsibility here.
-It’s not fair or right or even true to say, Hey, this is how we were raised, and, well, Our biology is beyond our control, since All this sexism stuff is a systemic problem anyway…and, like, We’ve got our own relationship problems, so, yeah, We’re with you in spirit.
+It’s not fair or right or even true to say, Hey, this is how we were raised, and, well, our biology is beyond our control, since all this sexism stuff is a systemic problem anyway…and, like, we’ve got our own relationship problems to deal with, so, yeah, we’re with you in spirit.
 I hear all that (and have heard it for years), but real change can’t happen without individual guys deciding to make good choices.

-The goal here is not to be a Noble Selfless Martyr (boring! impossible!), but just to recognize the mechanics of how sexism hurts girls and boys, which can be tough to do in the chaos of dealing with classes, jobs, and extracurriculars.
-By enacting ancient sexist rituals, sometimes without any clue that we’re doing it, we are demeaning and cheating ourselves.
-This is about waking up and meeting the next day with the genuine head-up confidence that comes from valuing your fellow person, and not about building a flimsy, smirking, badass self-image that you know is bullshit.
+The goal here is not to be a Noble Selfless Martyr (boring! impossible!), but just to recognize the mechanics of how sexism hurts girls and boys, which can be tough to do amid the chaos of classes, jobs, and extracurriculars.
+This is about waking up and meeting the day with the genuine head-up confidence that comes from valuing your fellow person, instead of spending your free time building a flimsy, smirking, badass self-image that you know is bullshit.